 For dietary-related requests, additional consultation with Dining Services and the college's Dietician may be required.
 For non-dietary-related requests, further consultation with Disability Services and/or Health Services may be required.

-All requests for accommodation in housing assignment will be reviewed by the Director of Residential Life and the Vice President of Student Life.
+All requests for accommodation in housing assignment will be reviewed by the Director of Residential Life and the Vice President for Student Life.

 NOTE: All accommodation requests are due by 5:00 p.m. on Friday, March 24, 2017 (the last day of class before spring break).
 If you have questions about the process, please contact the Residential Life office immediately at x7529.